-- a the UNCITRAL Arbitration Rules and the Administrative Rules for UNCITRAL Arbitration; - b the Commercial Arbitration Rules (2019); and - c the Interactive Arbitration Rules (2019).
+the UNCITRAL Arbitration Rules and the Administrative Rules for UNCITRAL Arbitration;

+- 2. the Commercial Arbitration Rules (2019); and - 3. the Interactive Arbitration Rules (2019).

 Many of the commercial disputes involving Japanese parties are also referred to arbitration administered by the International Chamber of Commerce and the Singapore International Arbitration Centre.